lessgreen/OpenPUDO/MVP Spec.md

     *   Scheduling training calls from call
 *   Ticketing platform for Operations

+**In the MVP it is reasonable that these functions have an interface not delivered as a mobile App that gives only functions essential to the management of the network**

-# Future Applications Development and Integration
+# Future Applications Development and Integration [ALL THIS CHAPTER NOT IN THE MVP]

 Here are the functions that will need to be developed in second priority with respect to the PUDO application, but which will have to see its subsequent or anticipated development on the basis of opportunities for code / knowledge re-use.

 ## Postman functions - Crowdship

 Functions related to the micro-delivery areas of the CrowdShip application [https: / /github.com/lessgreen/CrowdShip](https://github.com/lessgreen/CrowdShip) .